TSonono/cpp-cmake-gtest-santiziers-coverage-setup/README.md

-# A cross-platform CMake C++ setup with streamlined sanitizer and coverage integration
+# A cross-platform CMake C++ setup with streamlined sanitizer, coverage and gtest integration

 ## Introduction